micheleangioni/support/README.md

 ## Module summary

-Support consists of the following features: Cache, Repositories, Semaphore and a Helpers class.
-In addition, Support comes with several new custom exceptions.
+Support consists of the following features: Cache, Repositories, Semaphore, an Helpers class and new custom validators.
+In addition Support comes with several new custom exceptions.

 ## Configuration